VeryRandomCreator/Ball/PRIVACY_POLICY.md

 One permission is requested in the 'AndroidManifest.xml' file: https://github.com/VeryRandomCreator/Ball/blob/a7aec5b5a1d89f619f07539ffc337cdd4ead0e5f/app/src/main/AndroidManifest.xml#L7

-The 'android.permission.VIBRATE' allows the app to vibrate the device.
+The `android.permission.VIBRATE` allows the app to vibrate the device.
 This permission can not be toggled.

 ## Attributions
 The code for some of the foundation of the app was referenced from <a href="https://google-developer-training.github.io/android-developer-advanced-course-practicals/unit-5-advanced-graphics-and-views/lesson-11-canvas/11-2-p-create-a-surfaceview/11-2-p-create-a-surfaceview.html">this site</a>.
 Said site is under the Creative Commons Attribution 4.0 International License, and is attributed to the Google Developers Training Team.